RyuZinOh/KPS-System/README.md

 This project is actively maintained and is open for contributions.
 Feel free to check out the [issues](https://github.com/RyuZinOh/KPS-System/Issues) page to see what's currently being worked on or to report any problems.

-In this combined README, we added a status section at the end to provide an overview of the project's status.
-Replace `your-username` in the Git clone URL with your actual GitHub username when creating the repository.
-Also, make sure to include the `student_management_system.c` file and any other necessary files in the repository.
-The status card will update automatically based on your repository's actual size and license.